Traveling with limited time? How to visit Florence with only a few days in the city:

 Traveling to Italy and trying to decide how many days in Florence to spend?
 Florence is a wonderful destination for those looking for a walkable city filled with beautiful historical landmarks, bustling city squares, and oodles of delicious food!

-Last month I visited Florence for the first time on my 10 day trip to Italy.
-With limited time to squeeze as much in to my ten days, I settled on a three night stay in Florence.
+With limited time to squeeze as much in to my ten days in Italy itinerary, I settled on a three night stay in Florence.
 Three days was perfect to see the city’s main attractions without feeling too rushed.

 If time wasn’t a factor, I would have loved to spend closer to a week in Florence.
 However, many of us don’t have the luxury of time on our side!
 For those trying to see Florence in a short amount of time like me, I’ve put together itineraries for trips as short as two days and as long as five days so you can best decide how many days in Florence you need for your trip.